We wanted to give you a bit of an update on the work we've done on 'Cost of Living' so far.

 - Continuing the 'Societies Area Membership’ for 2022/23, which reduces the cost of joining multiple societies.

-- Secured funding from Bath Alumni to create a £5k student activities support fund (2022-23) that will support those struggling with the costs of extra-curricular activities (more details to be announced soon!).
+- Secured funding from Bath Alumni to create a £5k student activities support fund (2022-23) that will support those struggling with the costs of extra-curricular activities.

 - We have a jobs team that advertises part-time work opportunities for students, this includes advice & tips on applying for jobs.